mikegehard/cloudfoundry-buildpack-haskell-stack/README.md

     $ cf push haskell-api -b https://github.com/mikegehard/cloudfoundry-buildpack-stack -m 2GB

 **Note: Best to set the memory for the application at 2GB.
-This makes sure the compilation VM has enough memory to compile the Haskell.**
+This makes sure the compilation VM has enough memory to compile the Haskell.
+I am looking into ways to eliminate this requirement by setting the compilation container memory independently from the running container memory.**

 ## App constraints